 The General is the official car insurance provider for more than one million drivers.
-It has been in business for almost 60 years, established in 1963 as the Permanent General Agency.
+Established in 1963, it has been in business for over 60 years.
+In 1997, it was rebranded as The General, an affiliate of American Family Insurance.
+Sentry acquired the General from American Family Insurance in 2024.

-Today, there are over 100 agents and representatives to help.
-It’s an excellent option for car insurance, working with drivers of all ages, credit scores, and driving records for flexible car insurance.
+It’s an excellent option for car insurance, working with drivers of all ages, credit scores, and driving records for car insurance.

 Key Highlights